Orlando Bennett

-Orlando Bennett (born 12 October 1999) is a Jamaican hurdler.
+Orlando Bennett (born 12 October 1999) is a Jamaican sprint hurdler.

+Biography

+Bennett attended Calabar High School in St. Andrew, Jamaica.
+He participated in the 110 metres hurdles at 2018 ISSA Boys and Girls Championships in Kingston, where he placed second in 13.30s personal best at the time.

+Career

 He qualified for the 2019 World Athletics Championships in Doha where he made the 110 metres hurdles semifinals.

 He won the 110 m hurdles gold medal in the 2021 NACAC U23 Championships.

 Bennett made the finals of the 110 meter hurdles at the 2024 Olympics, finishing 7th.